*(previously listed as Nos. PE0200INF, PE0201INF and PE0204INF)

 Plan sponsors will need to determine if contributions must continue when an employee is on a form of leave or layoff where there are reduced earnings or no actual earnings being paid.
 The determination of the requirement to continue contributions (or not) will depend in part on employment law considerations, the specific fact situations involved and the terms of the plan text.
 Plan sponsors and administrators should obtain the necessary employment law and pension law advice in this regard.

-Employers cannot simply stop making required contributions to DC pension plans that they participate in.
-Any change to employer or member-required contributions can only be on a go-forward basis and must be supported by an amendment to the plan text.
-Amending the provisions of a pension plan text requires careful consideration and analysis of a number of factors, including the plan specific amending provision and any collective agreements that govern the plan, as well as potential employment law implications and member notice requirements.
+Employers cannot simply stop making required contributions to DC pension plans in which they participate.
+Any change to employer or member-required contributions can only be on a go-forward basis and must be supported by an amendment to the plan text and notice to affected plan members.
+Such an amendment must be filed with FSRA before its effective date.
+Amending the provisions of a pension plan text requires careful consideration and analysis of a number of factors, including the plan specific amending provision and any collective agreements that govern the plan, as well as potential employment law implications.

-Until further notice, and subject always to our ability to act upon the facts of any particular case, FSRA will not order a plan to be wound up solely because the plan has, as a result of the Covid-19 disruption, been amended to temporarily suspend contributions for a portion of the 2020 calendar year.
+FSRA initially indicated that until further notice, and subject always to our ability to act upon the facts of any particular case, FSRA would not order a plan to be wound up solely because the plan has, as a result of the Covid-19 disruption, been amended to temporarily suspend contributions for a portion of the 2020 calendar year.

 Will we be able to obtain a filing extension for our off-cycle December 31, 2019 valuation report, that must otherwise be filed by September 30, 2020?

-A12.
-Yes.
-Although in normal circumstances FSRA does not provide filing extensions for off-cycle valuation reports, while businesses are operating under COVID-19 pandemic conditions, extensions will be granted.
+For off-cycle valuation reports with other valuation dates, in normal circumstances FSRA does not provide filing extensions for off-cycle valuation reports, but while businesses are operating under COVID-19 pandemic conditions, extensions may be granted.
 However, we do ask that you inform FSRA of your intention to file the off-cycle valuation report and to request the extension at least two weeks in advance of the filing deadline.